Ensembl/plant-scripts/pangenes/README.md

 ##  Example with 4 rice genomes

-I'll demonstrate how to use them with a test dataset which includes the following assemblies & annotations for 4 rices.
+Here I demonstrate how to use them with a test dataset which includes the following assemblies & annotations for 4 rices.
 You should obtain similar files for your project:

     Oryza_sativa.IRGSP-1.0.dna.toplevel.fa
     all.chrs.con